sebastienros/fluid/README.md

 Whenever an object is manipulated in a template it is converted to a specific `FluidValue` instance that provides a dynamic type system somehow similar to the one in JavaScript.

 In Liquid they can be Number, String, Boolean, Array, or Dictionary.
-Fluid will automatically convert the CLR types to the corresponding Liquid ones, and also provides specilized ones.
+Fluid will automatically convert the CLR types to the corresponding Liquid ones, and also provides specialized ones.

-To be able to customize this conversion you can add type mappings
+To be able to customize this conversion you can either add **type mappings** or **value converters**.

 ### Adding a type mapping